Caterina Caselli

-Caterina Caselli (born 10 April 1946) is an Italian record producer, music executive, singer and bass player.
+Caterina Caselli (born 10 April 1946) is an Italian singer, bass player, record producer and music executive.

 Biography

-Caselli was born in Modena but grew up in Sassuolo.
+Caselli was born in Modena but grew up in nearby Sassuolo.
 She started her music career by playing bass in local clubs.

-In 1966 she debuted in the Sanremo Festival with "Nessuno mi può giudicare", a song discarded by Adriano Celentano, scoring a notable success.
+In 1966 she debuted in the Sanremo Festival with "Nessuno mi può giudicare", a song originally offered to and subsequently discarded by Adriano Celentano.
 It sold over one million copies, and was awarded a gold disc.
 Caselli also had considerable success with an Italian cover of the David McWilliams song "Days of Pearly Spencer" called "Il volto della vita".
 Her first album, Casco d'oro (Golden Bob), was titled after a nickname given to her by the music press.
 In 1966 she scored another domestic hit with the song "Perdono”.
+She topped the Italian charts again with a remake of Sono bugiarda, a remake of The Monkees's song I'm a Believer (1967).

-In 1968 Caselli enjoyed further success with a dynamic version of the Paolo Conte-penned tune “Insieme a te non ci sto più".
-In 2006, Caselli recorded a new version of the song for the soundtrack of the Michele Soavi's neo-noir film The Goodbye Kiss.
-This version won the David di Donatello Award for Best Song.
+In 1968 Caselli enjoyed further success with a Il Carnevale and a dynamic version of the Paolo Conte-penned tune "Insieme a te non ci sto più".
+Caselli would later record a new version of the song for the soundtrack of the Michele Soavi's neo-noir film The Goodbye Kiss in 2006, winning the David di Donatello Award for Best Song.

 In 1970 she married Piero Sugar, head of her music label CGD.
 Caselli started working with her husband, eventually becoming president of Sugar Music, and retired from her performing career.
-She discovered and recorded artists such as Andrea Bocelli, Giuni Russo, Elisa, Negramaro and Piccola Orchestra Avion Travel.
+She discovered and produced artists such as Andrea Bocelli, Giuni Russo, Elisa, Negramaro and Piccola Orchestra Avion Travel.
+Caselli and Sugar's son Sugar is the current CEO of the label.

 In 1983 she was lured out of retirement when she agreed to record "Amico è" with Dario Baldan Bembo.
 The song peaked at number 5 in the Italian charts.